izikeros/blog/content/posts/notes/boosting_productivity_and_automation_with_apple_script.md

 #### System Automation

-AppleScript allows you to control system settings and perform actions like changing the display resolution, adjusting volume, or toggling Wi-Fi—all with a single script.
+AppleScript allows you to control system settings and perform actions like changing the display resolution, adjusting volume, or toggling Wi-Fi - all with a single script.

 >Example Script 3: Adjusting Display Brightness